Category: #alzheimers

 Pat

-What Caregivers Do NOT Need from Others
+What Caregivers Do NOT Need to Hear from Others

 You may mean well.
 You may even mean what you say, but you are hurting them rather than helping them.
 Will you be open to learning how to better support someone who is helping a loved one?
 It will require some effort and thinking on your part.